JWT Authentication Tutorial

 See the linked GitHub repo for code.

 This project is using H2 in-memory database to store sample user data.
-To make things easier I have created data fixtures and configured Spring Boot to automatically load them on the application startup (/jwt-demo/src/main/resources/data.sql
+To simplify setup, I created data fixtures and configured Spring Boot to automatically load them at startup from: /jwt-demo/src/main/resources/data.sql

 The overall project structure is shown below: